On the complexity of estimating ground state entanglement and free energy: Introduction

-Thus, we obtain a natural \emph{local} Hamiltonian problem whose complexity ``leaps'' from $\QMA$ to $\QMAt$, depending on the choice of parameters.
-LEAPS is additionally appealing for our context as it studies not just exact product states (as in~\cite{CS12}), but the more robust notion of \emph{close to product} states, which corresponds to low entropy.
+In sum, we obtain a natural \emph{local} Hamiltonian problem whose complexity ``leaps'' from $\QMA$ to $\QMAt$, depending on the choice of parameters.
+In the words of an anonymous referee (whom we thank), this ``restores [one's] faith'' in the standard intuition that locality of a Hamiltonian (meaning $k$-local versus non-local but sparse) should not affect the quantum complexity of low energy problems.
+Finally, LEAPS is additionally appealing for our context as it studies not just exact product states (as in~\cite{CS12}), but the more robust notion of \emph{close to product} states, which corresponds to low entropy.